ManeeshaAmpagouni/maneeshaampagouni.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year PhD candidate in Mathematics at University of California, Santa Cruz working under the supervision of Geoffrey Mason.
-I am currently studing the theory of Vertex Operator Algebras.
+I am currently studying the theory of Vertex Operator Algebras.